 Selection of entertainment.
 The system was switched on from the departure gate to the arrival gate.
 Since the flight was short, earphones were not provided, you can use your own though, enough time to catch a couple of short TV dramas.
 The movies selection is limited.

 The touchscreen of this IFE system isn't good.
-I have to press hard in order to get it working, can be frustrating.
+I have to press hard to get it working, can be frustrating.
 While the interface is not difficult to use, its quite basic and isn't very up to date for today's standard.
-The flight map feature needless to say was a disappointment, perhaps it wasn't turn on for my flight.
+The flight map feature, needless to say, was a disappointment, perhaps it wasn't turn on for my flight.

 About the airline's subsidiaries